avinash-550/Quickdir/README.md

 ```

-Creating dir using Quickdir object
+Creating directories using Quickdir object
 ```python
 from Quickdir import Quickdir